erikorlowski/cscie97/cscie97/asn5/design.md

 The Controller window is the window that flight controllers interact with the control flights.
 It is shown below.
 Of note, this interface supports the drag and drop transfer of aircraft between sectors.
 Also of note is that messages are color coded between read and unread and warnings are color coded by severity.

+The map allows flight controllers to amend the flight plan by clicking on an aircraft and dragging and dropping waypoints.

 ![Flight Controller Wireframe](./Controller.jpg)

 The Administrator window is displayed to administrators and supervisors.
 It is shown below.
 Note that on the configuration panel on the right, supervisor users will only have read-only access to this table.